ChrisRenfrow/ft_printf/notes.md

 ####Note:
 In no case does a non-existent or small field width cause truncation of a numeric field; if the result of a conversion is wider than the field width, the field is expanded to contain the conversion result.

+***

+###Additional Notes:
+Basically just scribbles.

+######Anatomy of Format String
+`"Example Start: %[type flags][modifiers]\n"`

+######Anatomy of Implementation A
+- **Storage Phase:**
+    >store each substitution as a struct which will represent what flags the substitution contains.
+Any obvious errors are dealt with here
+- **Validation and Conversion Phase:**
+    >More specific flag conflicts are found and dealt with here.
+Argument references are stored in each substitution struct.
+Each argument is taken in, converted as per it's respective flags and modifiers, and stored in the substitution struct.
+Finally, the size of the result is calculated and stored in the struct.
+- **Rendering Phase:**
+    >A new string is allocated using the size of the format string minus the flags and the sum of all the substitution results.
+This string then has the value of the format string copied, substituting each flag for it's respective converted value.
+The result is then sent to stdout.

+Finding flags -